multilogue/.github/profile/README.md

 A conversation that is many-to-many.
-The term is commonly used to describe the nature of </br>
-conversations and interactions using social media and collaborative tools.
+The term is commonly used to describe the nature of conversations and interactions using collaborative tools.